GlobalProtect Portals Agent App Tab

 Allow User to Disable GlobalProtect Appis

 Allow with Passcode.
-Treat this passcode like a password—record it and store it in a secure place.
+Record and store the passcode in a secure place.
 You can distribute the passcode to new GlobalProtect users by email or post it in a support area of your company website.

 If circumstances prevent the endpoint from establishing a VPN connection and this feature is enabled, a user can enter this passcode in the app interface to disable the GlobalProtect app and get Internet access without using the VPN.